Yasumoto/talks/2019/11/01/Fluently_NoSQL.md

 ^ Once we receive the response, we'll convert back to `DynamoValue` and invoke the callback.

-^ Fluent provides a wrapper which wraps this in a `Future` assuming callers prefer that route.
+^ Fluent provides an extension which wraps this in a `Future` assuming callers prefer that route.

 ----